How to Insert Values into SQL Server Table using Python

 Step 2: Connect Python to SQL Server

-For illustration purposes, let’s use the following information to establish the connection:
+For illustration purposes, let’s use the following information to connect Python to SQL Server:

-• The server name is: RON\SQLEXPRESS
+• The server name is: RON-SQLEXPRESS

 • The database name is: test_database